 By the early 1800s many New Yorkers could not afford the luxury of a spacious home at some distance from their work, and multiple dwellings such as boarding houses, hotels, and subdivided rowhouses began to exist.
 Tenements for the poor, and "French Flats" for the working class were next to appear, as developers looked for ways to get a higher return on their investment.
 The Stuyvesant Apartments, built 1869-70 and designed by Richard Morris Hunt marked a turning point in the acceptance of apartment house living for upper class New Yorkers.
-Throughout the 1870s and 80s, architects and developers elaborated the apartment house idea so that true luxury apartment buildings for the upper classes became acceptable.8

-Among the sociological impediments to apartment house living in the early years were certain widely held and highly valued concepts of propriety.
-These included the idea of a "home" as a safe haven from the rest of the world, the importance of privacy for the family unit, as well as the sense that an individual's life was to be lived among one's social and economic peers. and should not include a mixing of social classes.
-One way of making this new type of living arrangement more attractive to wealthy clientele was through cooperative apartments.
+Throughout the 1870s and 80s, architects and developers elaborated the apartment house idea so that true luxury apartment buildings for the upper classes became acceptable.8 and highly valued concepts of propriety.
+These included the idea of a "home" as a safe haven from the rest of the world, the importance of privacy for the family unit, as well as the sense that an individual's life was to be lived among one's social and economic peers, and should not include a mixing of social classes.
+One way of making this new type of living arrangement more attractive to wealthy clientele was through co-operative apartments.
 The idea of being able to choose one's neighbors and thus achieve a certain degree of exclusivity was appealing.9 In addition, co-operative ownership inspired better architecture than had generally been seen in New York apartments, since the owners would be living in the buildings and not just investing in them in hopes of making a large profit.
-Cooperative owners turned to well-qualified architects and required that they create larger spaces with more luxurious details.10
+Co-operative owners turned to well-qualified architects and required that they create larger spaces with more luxurious details.10